pH7Software/pH7CMS-Packaging/README.md

 I also post on a daily basis at [Daily Learning Habit™](https://dailylearninghabit.com), new interesting and short thoughts about what I learnt during the day or the past few days.

 Finally, I'm also the author of hundreds of other [open source projects](https://github.com/pH-7?tab=repositories).

+## 📜 Disclaimer

+This script is only useful and can only be used by the [pH7Builder software's author](https://www.linkedin.com/in/ph7enry/) to package easily the distribution zip archive when a new version of the software is released.

+It won't probably be useful for you (unless you adapt it for your own software, CMS, script, ...).